-Note: Effective Oct.
-1, 2013, some DEA beneficiaries may be eligible for up to 81 months of GI Bill benefits if they use the Survivors and Dependents Educational Assistance program in conjunction with an entitlement from other VA education programs.
+Note: Some DEA beneficiaries may be eligible for up to 81 months of GI Bill benefits if they use the Survivors and Dependents Educational Assistance program in conjunction with an entitlement from other VA education programs.

 How Much Does VA Pay?

 The amount VA pays is based on the type of training program and training time (i.e. full-time, half-time, etc).
 Benefits are paid monthly and in arrears.
 If attendance is less than a month or less than full-time, payments are reduced proportionately.

 The following basic monthly rates are effective October 1, 2014: